peatroot/pinky/pinky-api/README.md

 You should also be able to create new queries and rules in the REPL using the macros `defquery` and `defrule` (see [clara-rules](http://www.clara-rules.org/) for details).
 Note that triggering new rules requires the use of `(fire-rules s)`.

+## Note

+There are some files that are currently unused which set up a GraphQL server (using [Lavinia](https://github.com/walmartlabs/lacinia)).
+The aim is to eventually connect queries to such a server, but the available queries are completely unrelated at this time, coming from the Lavinia tutorial.

 ## License

 Copyright © 2019 FIXME